 Here are some great resources:

 Programming is built on the shoulders of giants.
-Almost every error that you’ll find has been already solved.
+Almost every error that you’ll find has already been solved.

 That means that the solution to any of your coding problems is about 3 google search terms away from being found.